Continued from Part 1

 The videos swayed by such thinking, I believe, cast men as sexual predators-in-training who almost always “do it wrong,” while concealing the fact that in real life the vast majority of men obviously “do it right” and create millions of relationships and marriages each year.

 Although MacKinnon suggests “male power” forces women to say “yes” when they mean “no,” many men report hearing mostly women’s “no” in response to their requests for a date or sex.
 Sometimes they hear, “Not a chance” or even “Drop dead.”
 “As most men can attest,” author Cathy Young writes in Newsday, “women routinely reject them with very little trepidation.”
 When I asked a woman to dance some years ago, she looked at me and said, “Get in line.”
+How’s that cocky arrogance?
+And toxic femininity?

 More important, the videos fail to take into account that many if not most women assume little or no responsibility for directly initiating the workplace relationships women desire as much as men and which many women’s magazines encourage them to go all out for.